try-bree/SendGridClickTrackTLSProxy/README.md

 ## Deployment Options

 ### Option 1: Cloud Hosted (Recommended)
-Deploy to Azure App Service, AWS App Runner, or similar platforms where TLS is managed at the platform level.
+Deploy to Azure App Service, AWS App Runner, Railway, or similar platforms where TLS is managed at the platform level.

 - **TLS Handling**: Managed by hosting platform
 - **Kestrel Config**: Default HTTP configuration
 - **Backend Requests**: HTTP to SendGrid (always)

+#### Railway Deployment
+Railway now uses Railpack for builds.
+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed instructions on deploying to Railway.

 ### Option 2: Direct Deployment
 Deploy directly to VMs or containers where you manage TLS certificates.